 Michaela’s focus during supervision with trainees and newly qualified therapists is to work with clinical assessment, risk assessment, contracts, fee structure (if any), formulations and treatment plans, the relational process, relating theory to practice, the development of the supervisee enabling them to be more experiential during sessions, as well as, looking at transference issues (parallel process and/or objective identification).
 She will write reports for training and accreditation.

 Michaela supervises more experienced supervisors to explore analytic thinking and therapeutic processes, so they are supported in their practices as a therapist.

 Michaela supervises in private practice offering space to more experienced supervisors to explore analytic thinking and therapeutic process.

 Michaela was born in the UK, and her heritage is second-generation Irish.
 As a child she was fascinated by human behaviour and wanted to become a psychiatrist at the age of seven.

-Before training as a therapist she worked extensively in business, and describes herself as an entrepreneur who enjoys the challenge of corporate enterprise.
-Over 20 years ago Michaela found herself unsatisfied with life and realised that she had somehow lost her direction and passion.
-Her response was to enter therapy to explore her issues and embark upon a journey of self-discovery, which included twenty three years of individual and group therapy, as well as self-development support groups and spiritual groups.
+Before training as a therapist, she worked extensively in business, and describes herself as an entrepreneur who enjoys the challenge of corporate enterprise.
+Over 25 years ago Michaela found herself unsatisfied with life and realised that she had somehow lost her direction and passion.
+Her response was to enter therapy to explore her issues and embark upon a journey of self-discovery, which included twenty-seven years of individual and group therapy, as well as self-development support groups and spiritual groups.
 As her values, feelings and frame of reference slowly changed, she decided to train as a therapist and eventually opened The Awareness Centre which has become her way of life.